How to read a scientific paper: a step-by-step guide

 - What are the broader implications of the study?

 - What should be done next?

 Note-taking also encourages creative thinking.
 Ask yourself questions like:

 - What new ideas have arisen from reading the paper?

 - How does it connect with your work?

 - What connections to other papers can you make?

-3. Discuss the paper with others.
+- Discuss the paper with others.
 You may find that even at this stage, there are still aspects of the paper that you are striving to understand.
 It is now a good time to reach out to others—peers in your program, your advisor, or even on social media.
-Participating in journal clubs, where you meet with peers to discuss interesting or important papers, is a great way to clarify your understanding.
+In their 10 simple rules for reading a scientific paper, Maureen Carey and coauthors suggest that participating in journal clubs, where you meet with peers to discuss interesting or important scientific papers, is a great way to clarify your understanding.

 Other sources to help you read a scientific paper

 Frequently Asked Questions about reading a scientific paper efficiently